Back to the blog

 Campgrounds mentioned

-Distance: 30 minutes from the CBD (ferry from Circular Quay) Price range: From ~$99/night for a waterfront tent Best for: Budget glamping, unique experience, couples and groups
+Distance: 30 minutes from the CBD (15-minute ferry from Circular Quay) From: ~$99/night for a waterfront canvas tent Best for: Budget glamping, unique experience, couples and groups

-You can sleep in a glamping tent on a World Heritage-listed island in the middle of Sydney Harbour.
-The ferry ride over is part of the experience.
-Wake up to harbour views, explore the island's convict-era ruins, and still be back in the city for lunch.
+You sleep in a canvas glamping tent on a World Heritage-listed island in the middle of Sydney Harbour.
+Wake up to the bridge, the skyline, and convict-era industrial ruins.
+The ferry over is part of the experience.

-The tents are basic by glamping standards (think canvas, camp beds, and shared facilities), but you're paying for the location, not the thread count.
-It's the most accessible glamping option near Sydney and one of the cheapest.
+The tents are basic by glamping standards — canvas, camp beds, shared facilities, communal kitchen — but you're paying for the setting, not the thread count.
+There are also pre-pitched deluxe options ($200+) with proper mattresses and ensuite-style amenities.
+It's the most accessible glamping near Sydney and one of the cheapest, which makes it the easy first choice if you've never glamped before.

 Taronga Zoo Roar & Snore, Mosman#

-Distance: 20 minutes from the CBD Price range: From ~$300/person (includes dinner, breakfast, zoo after-hours tour) Best for: Families, animal lovers, special occasions
+Distance: 20 minutes from the CBD From: ~$300 per person, includes dinner, breakfast, and the after-hours zoo tour Best for: Families, animal lovers, special occasions

-Fall asleep to the sounds of the zoo and wake up to giraffe sightings from your tent.
-Roar & Snore is a fully guided overnight experience that includes a twilight zoo tour, dinner, and breakfast.
-The safari-style tents have proper beds and harbour views.
+Fall asleep to the sounds of the zoo and wake up to giraffes from your tent.
+Roar & Snore is a fully guided overnight package — twilight zoo tour, a dinner with the keepers, breakfast in the morning.
+Safari-style tents have proper beds, ensuite-style facilities, and Sydney Harbour views.

 Marramarra Lodge, Hawkesbury River#

-Distance: About 1 hour north of Sydney Price range: From ~$350/night Best for: Couples seeking seclusion, romantic getaways
+Distance: About 1 hour north of Sydney From: ~$350/night Best for: Couples seeking seclusion, romantic getaways

-Tucked on the Hawkesbury River in a private 5,000-acre property, Marramarra is about as secluded as you can get this close to Sydney.
-Access is by boat.
-The lodges are architecturally designed with floor-to-ceiling glass, outdoor baths, and full kitchens.
+Tucked into a private 5,000-acre property on the Hawkesbury River, Marramarra is about as secluded as you can get this close to the CBD.
+Access is by boat — they meet you at a jetty.
+The lodges are architecturally designed: floor-to-ceiling glass walls, outdoor baths overlooking the river, full kitchens, king beds.

 Bubbletent Australia, Capertee Valley#

-Distance: About 2.5 hours west of Sydney Price range: From ~$450/night Best for: Couples, stargazing, Instagram
+Distance: About 2.5 hours west of Sydney From: ~$450/night Best for: Couples, stargazing, photographers

-Distance: About 2 hours west of Sydney Price range: From ~$250/night Best for: Couples, Blue Mountains lovers
+Distance: About 2 hours west of Sydney From: ~$250/night Best for: Couples, Blue Mountains base

-If you prefer your Blue Mountains camping with hot showers and a proper bed, check our guide to camping in the Blue Mountains for both glamping and traditional options.
+If you prefer your Blue Mountains weekend with hot showers and a real bed, this is your spot.
+For the broader area, see our camping in the Blue Mountains guide.

-Best for foodies and wine lovers (3-4 hours)#
+Best for foodies and wine — 3 to 4 hours#

 Nashdale Lane Glamping, Orange#

-Distance: About 4 hours west of Sydney Price range: From ~$300/night Best for: Wine lovers, couples, foodies
+Distance: About 4 hours west of Sydney From: ~$300/night Best for: Wine lovers, couples, foodies

 Sierra Escape, near Mudgee#

-Distance: About 3.5 hours northwest of Sydney Price range: From ~$400/night Best for: Ultra-luxe couples retreat
+Distance: About 3.5 hours northwest of Sydney From: ~$400/night Best for: Ultra-luxe couples retreat

 Best for eco-conscious travellers#